Custom Actions

 Read the types reference for all types you can use for arguments.

-When calling your custom action, keep in mind the arguments you use will be type-checked against your type definitions for each of your arguments.
+When calling your custom action, keep in mind that the arguments you use will be type-checked against your type definitions for each of your arguments.

 This is not required, but if you would like to return a value from your custom action to a call of your custom action, assign the reference to your custom action to a variable just like you would a standard action.

-Then inside the body of your custom action, use the output() action to return a result.
+Then, inside the body of your custom action, use the output() action to return a result.

 action myCustomAction() {